Why Can’t a Therapist Just Tell Me What to Do?

 This type of corrective emotional experience helps to stop associating the expression of strong emotions with punishment.
 The person learns to tolerate, experience, and express a broader range of emotions without anxiety.
 Anxiety diminishes because they no longer to fight to resist authentic emotional impulses.
 Psychotherapy restores the ability to constructively access emotions for navigating the world.

-It is difficult to maintain honest relationships when we have learned that we must accept the mistreatment of others or that we cannot show others when we are hurting and in need of care.
-As adults, this is often no longer the case, but our early experiences may make such underlying beliefs unconsciously feel true.
+It is difficult to maintain honest relationships when we have learned that we must accept mistreatment or that we cannot show others when we are hurting and in need of care.
+As adults, this is often no longer the case, but our early experiences may make such underlying beliefs feel true.

 Created with images by AbsolutVision - "smiley emoticon anger" • Bess-Hamiti - "tree lake reflection" • Ankush Minda - "untitled image"